xieyuheng/inner/persons/jean-yves-girard/linear-logic--its-syntax-and-semantics.md

   we learned to introduce special syntax for binding multiple return values.

+  Thus, use natural deduction for linear logic, we simply need to handle multiple return values, and limit the use of variable reference to once.

 ### 1.3.3 The identity links

 To overcome the problems of natural deduction,